 MORE AUTUMN / WINTER STYLE CONTENT

 Thanks for stopping by for my very first seasonal LOOKBOOK!
 I hope you enjoyed this fresh, experimental content.
-Remember, if there are outfits you’re particularly interested in, be sure to stop by often over the next few weeks as each of these looks make their way to JustineCelina in the more comprehensive style posts you’re used to!
+Remember, if there are outfits you’re particularly interested in, be sure to keep your eyes on my FASHION section as these looks make their way to JustineCelina in the more comprehensive style posts you’re used to!
 I feel like this set up is the best of both worlds — Lookbooks for those of you who like to browse and get an overview of what I’m wearing and loving each season, coupled with more elaborate posts for those of your who love the details, or certain outfits.
 The only type of outfits missing from this Lookbook are ultra casual, everyday looks (like, what I wear to run errands, hang out at home, etc.) — which I know a lot of you are interested in, but I never think to photograph, because they don’t seem special enough to warrant their own post.
 So, I’m either thinking about starting a new, seasonal series called EVERYDAY OUTFITS, or incorporating them into my next Lookbook.
 Let me know what you’d prefer and please leave your feedback on this new format below!

 If you’re looking for even more sartorial inspiration in the meantime, you can also follow along with my JustineCelina Fashion board on Pinterest.
 And if you want a sneak peek at what I’m wearing before it hits the blog, as well as some exclusive style content you won’t see here, come join me over on Instagram for daily posts and BTS / day-to-day life on Stories!
 I’m currently gearing up for holiday (we’re decorating for the first time in about 5 years!) and winter STYLE content (including my next Lookbook!), so if there’s anything in particular you’d like to request, don’t be shy!
 Enjoy the rest of your weekend, friends.